fpillet/NSLogger/README.markdown

 # Basic Usage

-All the `NSLog()` logs of your app will be redirected to the NSLogger desktop viewer.
-But you can log messages, binary data or images more precisely:
+Without any change to your code, all the `NSLog()` logs from your application are redirected to the NSLogger desktop viewer.
+The viewer is found automatically on your network, using Bonjour.

-For **Swift**:
+A rich API lets you log messages, binary data or images with a lot of detail.
+Simple wrappers are available for your convenience:

+**Swift** wrapper API:

 ```swift
 import NSLogger